-How to get the full text of articles
+8. How to get the full text of articles

-The CSP eLKAS provide access to the database CINAHL Plus with Full Text, and in this database you will find the full text of the articles.
+CSP eLKAS provides access to the database CINAHL Plus with Full Text, and in this database you will find the full text of the articles.

-Bibliographic databases like MEDLINE and AMED list the details of a huge number of articles from a large number of journals but they cannot provide the full text of the articles that they list.
+Our other bibliographic databases like MEDLINE and AMED list the details of a huge number of articles from a large number of journals but they cannot provide the full text of the articles that they list.

-However, you can copy and past the article details into WorldCat Discovery to see if you have full access via the CSP eLKAS.
+However, you can copy and paste the article details into WorldCat Discovery to see if you have full access via the CSP eLKAS.